freeCodeCamp/freeCodeCamp/guide/english/php/variables/data-types/index.md

 ?>
 ```

-You can also use a predefined generic empty class `strClass`.
+You can also use a predefined generic empty class `stdClass`.
 It's usefull for anonymous objects, dynamic properties or casting other types to object.